AO-StreetArt/Aesel/docs/pages/Scene_API.rst

-   :>json string region: The region of the scene :>json float latitude: The latitude associated to the scene :>json float longitude: The longitude associated to the scene :>json list(string) assets: A list of string Asset ID's that should be downloaded on registration :>json list(string) tags: A list of string tags that can be used to search for scenes
+   :>json string region: The region of the scene :>json float latitude: The latitude associated to the scene :>json float longitude: The longitude associated to the scene :>json array(string) assets: A list of string Asset ID's that should be downloaded on registration :>json array(string) tags: A list of string tags that can be used to search for scenes
    :statuscode 200: Success

 .. include:: _examples/scene_get.rst